saasbook/AV102/week3/scrum.md

 But so the Sprint will consist of planning the sprint; we think it should be one week, 4 week, what have you
-... then daily scrums; crucial I think this is the bit ... this is my favorite I think this is my favorite bit really of scrum ... it's almost where the name comes from is the idea that you have these short meetings daily and you just kind of work out quickly what's going on and where you ... coordinate people and
+... then daily Scrums; crucial I think this is the bit ... this is my favorite I think this is my favorite bit really of Scrum ... it's almost where the name comes from is the idea that you have these short meetings daily and you just kind of work out quickly what's going on and where you ... coordinate people and